Tim Anderson Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Orioles have the 11th-ranked team ERA across all league pitching staffs (3.99).

-- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in baseball.
+- Orioles pitchers combine to give up 145 home runs (1.1 per game), the eighth-fewest in baseball.

-- In his last outing on Wednesday against the Toronto Blue Jays, the right-hander went six scoreless innings while surrendering five hits.
+- The right-hander's last appearance came on Thursday against the Toronto Blue Jays, when he went eight innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.